Novelty seeking

 In psychology, novelty seeking (NS) is a personality trait associated with exploratory activity in response to novel stimulation, impulsive decision making, extravagance in approach to reward cues, quick loss of temper, and avoidance of frustration.
-It is measured in the Tridimensional Personality Questionnaire as well as the later version Temperament and Character Inventory and is considered one of the temperament dimensions of personality.
-Like the other temperament dimensions, it has been found to be highly heritable.
+That is, novelty seeking (or sensation seeking) refers to the tendency to pursue new experiences with intense emotional sensations.
+It is a multifaceted behavioral construct that includes thrill seeking, novelty preference, risk taking, low harm avoidance, and reward dependence.